-The fuel meter indicates the amount of fuel in the fuel tank.
+With the key in the "ON" position, the fuel meter indicates the amount of fuel in the fuel tank.
+When the key is turned to "ON", all of the display segments of the fuel meter will appear one after the other and then disappear in order to test the electrical circuit.
 The display segments of the fuel meter disappear towards "E" (Empty) as the fuel level decreases.
-When only one segment is left near "E", refuel as soon as possible.
+When only one segment is left near "E" (Empty), refuel as soon as possible.

 This fuel meter is equipped with a selfdiagnosis system.
-If the electrical circuit is defective, the display segments will flash.
+If the electrical circuit is defective, the following cycle will be repeated until the malfunction is corrected: the display segments, except the "F" (Full) and "E" (Empty) segments, will flash eight times and then go off for 3 seconds.
 If this occurs, have a Yamaha dealer check the electrical circuit.